Skip to content

 const result = { horoscope: getHoroscope(functionCallArguments.sign) };

 // 4.
-Provide the function call result back to the model
+Provide the function call result to the model

 input.push({